sangmlee76/reading-notes/Code-201/class-08.md

   </title>
 </head>
 ```
-Note: the styles from forms.css will have precedence in accordance with the *Last rule*.
+Note: the styles from **forms.css** will have precedence over the other CSS stylesheets in accordance with the *Last rule*.
 *****
 [<<< Back to Main](https://sangmlee76.github.io/reading-notes/)